What is live-in care?

 Rather than facing the disruption that a move into residential care would cause, a live-in carer moving into their home allows them to continue to live in the way they prefer.

-Remaining in the comfort and safety of their own home, your loved one won’t have to trawl through their possessions, deciding what to keep and what to part with, in preparation for a move from a much-loved home into a room in a care home.
+Remaining in the comfort and safety of their own home, your loved one won’t have to trawl through their possessions, deciding what to keep and what to part with, in preparation for a move from a much-loved home into a room in one of the care homes in Plymouth.

 Surrounded by their familiar possessions, they can enjoy life to the full, helped by the caregiver, who will assist with a wide variety of tasks to enable them to get the most out of every day.